redox-os/rfcs/text/0000-io_uring.md

 ```

 ### Algorithms
-Every ring have two major operations:
+Every ring has two major operations:

-* `push_back`, which tries to push new entry onto the ring, or fails if the ring empty full, or shut down
+* `push_back`, which tries to push new entry onto the ring, or fails if the
+  ring empty full, or shut down
-* `pop_front`, which tries pop pop an entry from the ring, or fails if the ring was empty, or shut down
+* `pop_front`, which tries pop pop an entry from the ring, or fails if the ring

-Implementation-wise, these rings simply increment the head or tail index, based on whether the operation is a push or pull operation.
-Since the queue is strictly SPSC, the producer can assume that it is safe to write the value and then increment the tail index, so that the consumer is aware of the write only after it has been done.
-Popping works the same way, with the only difference being that the head index is written to and the tail index is read.
-There is also a push epoch, and a pop epoch, which are global counters for each ring that are incremented on each respective operation.
-Not only is that an easy way to check whether the ring has been updated, but it also supports using a futex for notification, although the preferred notification type is using traditional event queues or event io_urings.
+  was empty, or shut down

+Implementation-wise, these rings simply increment the head or tail index, based
+on whether the operation is a push or pull operation.
+Since the queue is
+strictly SPSC, the producer can assume that it is safe to write the value and
+then increment the tail index, so that the consumer is aware of the write only
+after it has been done.
+Popping works the same way, with the only difference
+being that the head index is written to and the tail index is read.
+There is
+also a push epoch, and a pop epoch, which are global counters for each ring
+that are incremented on each respective operation.
+Not only is that an easy way
+to check whether the ring has been updated, but it also supports using a futex
+for notification, although the preferred notification type is using traditional
+event queues or event io_urings.

-## Software initialization
+## Practical implementation
 The Redox `io_uring` implementation comes with a new scheme, `io_uring:`.
+The
-The scheme provides only a top-level file, like `debug:`, which when opened creates a new `io_uring` instance in its _Initial_ state.
-By then writing the create info (`IoUringCreateInfo`) to that file descriptor, the `io_uring` instance transistions into the `Created` state with basic information such as which type of submission and completion entries, and the number of entries.
-In that state, the four memory region can then be mmapped, which are located at the following offsets:
+scheme provides only a top-level file, like `debug:`, which when opened creates
+a new `io_uring` instance in its _Initial_ state.
+By then writing the create
+info (`IoUringCreateInfo`) to that file descriptor, the `io_uring` instance
+transistions into the `Created` state with basic information such as which type
+of submission and completion entries, and the number of entries.
+In that state,
+the four memory region can then be mmapped, which are located at the following
+offsets:

 ```rust
 pub const SQ_HEADER_MMAP_OFFSET: usize = 0x0000_0000;
 pub const SQ_ENTRIES_MMAP_OFFSET: usize = 0x0020_0000;